Kim Franklin, Academic Program Manager

 Homewood Campus Computing Resources

-In addition to the department’s computing resources, there are additional computing resources on the Homewood Campus, including in the Milton S. Eisenhower Library and the Brody Learning Commons.
+In addition to the department’s computing resources, there are additional computing resources on the Homewood campus, including in the Milton S. Eisenhower Library and the Brody Learning Commons.

 - Homewood Student Affairs Information Technology Services is the best source for information about computing labs, printing, software, and more on campus.

-- Contact Johns Hopkins IT Services to report campus computing issues, purchase software, and for general help.
+- Contact Johns Hopkins IT Services to report campus computing issues, to purchase software, and for general help.

-- Search for available software
+- Search for software available to students here.

-- Online library resources for engineers
+- Find online library resources for engineers.

 Johns Hopkins’ Life Design Lab provides a breadth of career-related programs, including résumé writing and interview preparation workshops, discipline-focused career fairs, internship and full-time employment listings, and more.